MADNESS, MONARCHY AND THE MEGA RICH

 Enter the Grosvenor family (Dukes of Westminster and Viscounts Belgrave) who owned an area known as the Five Fields, which just happened to border with the west side of the garden of Buckingham House.

-In reality it was a dismal backwater that consisted of little more than marshland which was a favoured haunt of highwaymen, cutpurses, and footpads.
 So no-one was that bothered when the Grosvenors announced their plans to turn the Five Fields into a sought after neighbourhood and, in the process, create some of the most expensive real estate in the country.

 YOU JUST CAN'T GET THE STAFF